cyprienruffino/anki-thesession/README.md

 - **Smart tune matching** that handles "The " prefixes and variations
 - **Automatic file organization** by rhythm (jigs, reels, polkas, etc.)
 - **Anki card generation** with audio files and metadata
-- **Unified workflow** in a single script

 ## Usage

-The script has four main commands:
+The script has three main commands:

 ### 1. Convert audio files to mp3
 ```bash